redhat-actions/push-to-registry/README.md

   <tr>
     <td>extra-args</td>
     <td>No</td>
-    <td>Extra args to be passed to push command when pushing image.</td>
+    <td>Extra args to be passed to podman push.
+      Separate arguments by newline.
+Do not use quotes.</td>
   </tr>

 </table>